GaganUK/Face-Detection-with-Python-using-OpenCV/README.md

 # Face Detection:

 Face Detection is a technique that identifies or locates human faces in digital images.
-Face Detection is different from Face Recognition.
+It is different from Face Recognition.
-Face Detection detects merely the presence of faces in an image while facial recognition involves identifying whose face it is.
+It detects merely the presence of faces in an image while facial recognition involves identifying whose face it is.

 # Haar feature-based cascade classifiers: